Perfect (Rob Cantor song)

 "Perfect" is a song by American singer-songwriter Rob Cantor.
 It was released on April 14, 2014, on his solo debut album, Not a Trampoline.
 A video for the song titled "29 Celebrity Impressions, 1 Original Song" was published to YouTube on July 1, featuring Cantor performing impressions.
-It became a viral video, with viewers in disbelief by it before a later reveal by Cantor to be purposefully deceiving.
+It became a viral video, with viewers in disbelief by it before Cantor later revealed it to be purposefully deceiving.

 Background

 After the indefinite hiatus of Tally Hall in 2011, co-lead vocalist and guitarist Rob Cantor began producing solo work.
 He first released the viral song "Shia LaBeouf" in 2012, followed by his solo debut album Not a Trampoline in 2014.
-The album features "Perfect", co-written by Cantor with former bandmate and keyboardist Andrew Horowitz.
+The album features "Perfect", co-written by Cantor with bandmate and keyboardist Andrew Horowitz.
 The latter reunited with the former in Los Angeles six months after Tally Hall's hiatus, spending time together before writing "Perfect" between 11 PM and 5 AM the same day.